Streamliners for Answer Set Programming: Experiments

 The Partner Units Problem (PUP) is an abstract representation of configuration problems occurring in railway safety or building security systems \cite{DBLP:journals/jcss/TeppanFG16}.
-Its input consists of a set of units $U$ and a bipartite graph $G=(S,Z,E)$, where $S$ is a set of sensors, $Z$ is a set of security/safety zones, and $E$ is a relation between $S$ and $Z$.
-The task is to find an assignment of vertices $v \in S\cup Z$ into unit $u_i \in U$, such that the following requirements hold for each unit and integers $\ucap$ and $\iucap$: (i) the unit contains at most $\ucap$ many sensors and $\ucap$ many zones; and (ii) the unit has at most $\iucap$ adjacent units, where the units $u_1$ and $u_2$ are adjacent whenever $v_i \in u_1$ and $v_j \in u_2$ for some $(v_i, v_j) \in E$.

-For this problem, we used the benchmark described by Aschinger et al.~\cite{DBLP:conf/cpaior/AschingerDFGJRT11}, focusing on the \textit{double} instance collections with $\ucap=\iucap=2$, extracting $7$ instances for training and $26$ for testing.
+Its input consists of a set $U$ of units and a bipartite graph $G=(S,Z,E)$, where $S$ is a set of sensors, $Z$ is a set of security/safety zones, and $E$ is a relation between $S$ and $Z$.
+The task is to find an assignment of vertices $v \in S\cup Z$ to units $U$ such that the following conditions hold for each unit and integers $\ucap$ and $\iucap$: (i) each unit contains at most $\ucap$ many sensors and $\ucap$ many zones; and (ii) each unit has at most $\iucap$ adjacent units, where the units $u_1\neq u_2$ are adjacent whenever $v_i \in u_1$ and $v_j \in u_2$ for some $(v_i, v_j) \in E$.
+For this problem, we used the benchmark suite by Aschinger et al.~\cite{DBLP:conf/cpaior/AschingerDFGJRT11}, focusing on the \textit{double} instance collections with $\ucap=\iucap=2$, of which we extracted $7$ instances for training and $26$ instances for testing.

 Listing~\ref{lst:pup} shows the streamliners that we obtained with our approach in two runs, the former producing constraints P1, P2, and P3 and the latter producing constraints P4, P5, and P6.
-Note that the constraints P2 and P5, obtained in separate runs, coincide and are redundant in the sense that they reassert a condition already implied by the given encoding: no sensor can be assigned to multiple bags.
-The constraints P3 and P6 break symmetries on the assignment of sensors and zones to units, without impairing satisfiability because the identifiers/integers for bags $u_i\in U$ are interchangeable.
-Unlike that, the constraints P1 and P4 impose the non-trivial conditions that each bag must contain some zone or that two zones belonging to the same bag must have some sensor in common, respectively.
+Note that the constraints P2 and P5, obtained in separate runs, coincide and are redundant in the sense that they reassert a condition already implied by the given encoding: no sensor can be assigned to multiple units.
+The constraints P3 and P6 break symmetries on the assignment of sensors and zones to units, without impairing satisfiability because the identifiers/integers for the units in $U$ are interchangeable.
+Unlike that, the constraints P1 and P4 impose the non-trivial conditions that each unit must contain some zone or that two zones belonging to the same unit must have some sensor in common, respectively.
 These two streamliners preserve the satisfiability of our training instances (and the test instances as well), while their general validity is not obvious and would necessitate a formal proof.